 - Private Guided tour of Througham Court Gardens with Dr Christine Facer Hoffman

-- Highgrove House: Lunch & Guided tour of Gardens (subject to confirmation in 2018)
+- Highgrove House: Lunch & Guided tour of Gardens

-We depart Oxford early this morning and travel 77kms south to the county of Gloucestershire.
+We depart Oxford early this morning and travel 77 kilometres south to the county of Gloucestershire.
 Here, Througham Court, a 17th-century Jacobean house with 6 acres of formal/informal landscape overlooks a peaceful Cotswold valley.
 Christine Facer Hoffman, scientist and landscape architect, describes her private garden as “a personal ‘laboratory’ to experiment with new ideas, materials and planting combinations.”
-Developed since 2000, contemporary areas have been artfully embedded in the Cotswold architect Norman Jewson’s 1930’s Arts and Crafts masterpiece, which features magnificent yew topiary and dry stone wall terracing.
+Developed since 2000, contemporary areas have been artfully embedded in the Cotswold architect Norman Jewson’s 1930s Arts and Crafts masterpiece, which features magnificent yew topiary and dry stone wall terracing.
 Hoffman has stated that her contemporary ‘fragments’ are inspired by scientific discoveries and theories.
 She uses mathematical number sequences found in nature to create a symbolic and metaphorical narrative so that the gardens may be ‘read’ by the visitor.
 They recently featured in the RHS publication The Garden magazine and in Alan Titchmarsh’s Garden Secrets on BBC 2.

-Mid-morning we make the short drive to Doughton village, where Highgrove House, the country home of Their Royal Highnesses the Prince of Wales and the Duchess of Cornwall is located.
+Mid-morning we make the short drive to Doughton village, where Highgrove House, the country home of Their Royal Highnesses the Prince of Wales and the Duchess of Cornwall, is located.
 The Prince purchased Highgrove in 1980, and has spent 30 years transforming its grounds into what have been acknowledged as some of the most brilliant and inventive gardens in the United Kingdom.
 “A series of interlinked areas, each with their own character and purpose, weave magically around the garden, with the house always visible in the distance.
 For the last 25 years the gardens and surrounding land have been managed to the organic and sustainable principles that His Royal Highness has for so long championed.”
-After lunch and our 2-hour guided tour of the gardens, we return to Oxford where the evening is at leisure.
+After lunch and our 2-hour guided tour of the gardens, we return to Oxford, where the evening is at leisure.
 (Overnight Oxford) BL

 Day 4: Saturday 19 May, The Cotswolds